International Applicant RequirementsWe are committed to enrolling a diverse student body from around the globe.

 If English is not your native language—regardless of your citizenship—you must provide the university with verification of your proficiency in English.
 The Office of Undergraduate Admissions will consider all materials submitted in the application package to determine your level of English proficiency.
 Have an official report of your scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) sent directly to the Office of Undergraduate Admissions by the appropriate deadline.

 To assist in matching your official scores with your application, you may submit copies of your test score reports with your application materials.
 Please note that your English proficiency test scores are not considered official until we receive them directly from the testing agency.

-If you are admitted to the University of Maryland and hold or intend to seek an F-1 Student or J-1 Exchange Visitor visa, you must complete the Certification of Finances and provide bank statements that demonstrate sufficient funds to cover expenses.
+If you are admitted to the University of Maryland and hold or intend to seek an F-1 Student or J-1 Exchange Visitor visa, you must provide bank statements that demonstrate sufficient funds to cover expenses.
 We do not need this documentation until after you are offered admission to the university.

 Non-U.S. Academic Credentials

 If you have non-U.S. academic credentials, provide all academic records—secondary and college—in the original language with a certified English translation.
 If you attended secondary school outside of the United States, you must provide, where appropriate, official results and a certificate of completion from a national secondary school examination (such as the GCSE or Baccalaureate).
 Maryland encourages and accepts third party international academic evaluations from the following agencies: AACRAO, WES and ECE.
 Evaluations must be received by the appropriate application deadline.